 - FREE tobacco cessation.
 Under Obamacare, health insurance plans provide cessation assistance.
-If the law is repealed, you’ll pay for that again too.
+If the law is overturned, you’ll pay for that again too.

 - FREE Rh incompatibility screening.
 The ACA requires free Rh incompatibility screening for pregnant women, which can be lifesaving for the baby.

 - Medicaid coverage for low-income Americans.
 Millions who’ve relied on Medicaid since 2014 could find themselves uninsured again.
 Obamacare expanded Medicaid, but the Supreme Court made it optional for states.
-As of 2017, Medicaid has been expanded in 31 states and DC, and 12.3 million people had gained coverage as a result, by late 2016.
+As of 2019, Medicaid has been expanded in 34 states and DC with two more states in the process of implementing Medicaid expansion.
+Total enrollment in Medicaid/CHIP has increased by 15.6 million people since 2013.
 Louisiana expanded Medicaid in 2016, and has been maintaining a website that shows the number of people who have obtained preventive care and potentially life-saving treatment as a result.
-It’s eye-opening, especially when you consider the same impact in 30 other states, most of which expanded Medicaid more than two years before Louisiana.
+It’s eye-opening, especially when you consider the same impact in 33 other states, most of which expanded Medicaid more than two years before Louisiana.

 - Substance abuse treatment.
 Without the ACA, individual and small-group plans will no longer be required to cover substance abuse treatment.
 Millions of people on Medicaid will also lose their coverage that includes benefits for substance abuse treatment.
 That’s not likely to help combat the current opioid crisis.